 It works!
 You'll discover most people like talking about themselves and their career paths and offering advice to those starting out.

-Alumnae Association of Smith College - The online directory lists alums by career, employer, and location which students may access using their 99#.
+Office of Alumnae Relations - The online directory lists alums by career, employer, and location which students may access using their 99#.
 Includes a world-wide directory of Smith Clubs.

 LinkedIn - The world's largest professional networking site.
 Join the Smith College LinkedIn group and groups for your field of interest.